 One of the best things to do in Banff in the summer is to hop on a horseback and get deep into Banff National Park.
 It’s a huge park that very few people really get out in, most stick to the main sites.
 But having a horse will help you get far back into some unknown passes.

-Banff Trail Riders is a local company that can take visitors deep into the backcountry via horseback in the summer.
-It’s one of those bucket list experiences I would recommend to anyone that truly wants to live out those old western dreams.
+Banff Trail Riders is a local company that can take visitors deep into the backcountry via horseback in on their multi day tours in the summer.
+It’s one of those bucket list experiences I would recommend to anyone who truly wants to live out those old Western dreams, though keep in mind these multi day trips book up up to a year in advance!
+We spent a week in the backcountry with Banff Trail Riders and it was marvelous.
+Read all about horseback riding in Banff.

 Canoe on Vermilion Lakes

 There are plenty of lakes to canoe on in Banff National Park.
-The closest one to town is Vermilion Lakes which sits right below beautiful Mount Rundle and is so fun to canoe on.
+The closest one to town is Vermilion Lakes, which sits right below beautiful Mount Rundle and is so fun to canoe on.

 Big Canoe Tour